ICPC-Menofia/icpc-menofia.github.io/docs/training/index.md

 <div class="hero-section">
-  <h1>Training Plans & Resources</h1>
+  <h1>Training Plans & Programs</h1>
   <p class="md-typeset hero-subtitle">
-    Our structured training plans are designed to guide you from your first line of code to advanced competitive programming techniques.
-Find your level and start your journey.
+    We're a passionate team of students and mentors from Menofia University, united by our love for competitive programming and our goal to grow, compete, and succeed together.
   </p>
 </div>
 ## Our Core Training Paths
 <div class="cards-grid">
   <div class="card">
     <h3>Newcomer Training</h3>